How Much Does Scalp Micropigmentation Cost?

 Start your Scalp Micropigmentation journey today

-When weighing up the pros and cons of SMP hair tattoo, keep in mind that it’s so much more than hair tattooing.
-SMP is a long-lasting investment in your self-confidence and appearance; it also happens to be low maintenance, immediate and doesn’t involve surgery or medication.
+When weighing up the pros and cons of SMP hair tattoos, keep in mind that it’s so much more than hair tattooing.
+SMP is a long-lasting investment in your self-confidence and appearance; it also happens to be low maintenance, immediate, and doesn’t involve surgery or medication.

 If you would like to begin your hair loss treatment journey, contact Foli Sim today for a personalized quote.
 All you have to do is fill out the consultation form on our website and we’ll get back to you within 24 hours.